dankogai/js-object-clone/README.md

 ----

-Like `JSON`, `Object.clone()` and `Object.equals()` cannot handle circular references when WeakMap is not supported
+Like `JSON`, `Object.clone()` and `Object.equals()` cannot handle circular references unless WeakMap is supported.

 It is not impossible to handle circular references in JavaScript since you can check if the objects are identical via `===` operator.
 Yet it